cmg189/linked_list/README.md

 ## Resources <a name="res"></a>

-To see a simple implementatin of a linked list, consider wathcing this [video](https://www.youtube.com/watch?v=-StYr9wILqo)
+To see a simple implementatin of a double linked list, consider wathcing this [video](https://www.youtube.com/watch?v=-StYr9wILqo)